 However, you will still be paying an ATM transaction fee, and more and more banks may charge an extra fee for an international transaction.

-Danger!
-You will usually get a more or less favorable base exchange rate, but on top of that you will immediately incur interest charges on most credit cards - there is no grace period on cash advances.
+You will usually get a more or less favorable base exchange rate if you use a credit card, but on top of that you will immediately incur interest charges on most credit cards - there is no grace period on cash advances.
 And, usually, the interest rate on cash advances is much higher.
 It's not unusual to have a card in your a wallet that is at a 0% introductory rate on purchases - but at a 23.99% interest rate on cash advances.